-Verwood C of E First School & Nursery Art Policy 18th November 2019
+Verwood C of E First School & Nursery Design and Technology Policy 22nd November 2019

-This policy outlines the purpose and management of the Art taught and learned at Verwood C of E First School and Nursery.
+This policy outlines the purpose and management of the Design and Technology taught and learned at Verwood C of E First School and Nursery.
 The school policy reflects the consensus of opinion of the teaching staff.
 The implementation of this policy is the responsibility of all the teaching staff.

-The importance of and entitlement to Art
+The importance of and entitlement to Design and Technology

 "Art, craft and design embody some of the highest forms of human creativity.
-A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design."
+A highquality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design."
 (National Curriculum 2014)

-At Verwood we believe art and design enriches personal experience.
+At Verwood we believe Design and Technology enriches personal experience.
 It allows individuals to express themselves freely without fear and helps us to be flexible and open-minded.
 It contributes to the material, spiritual and emotional well-being of the individual and helps to build a balanced personality and sense of identity.